 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- What are customers looking for when they make MPS/MDS purchasing decisions?
+- What are customers looking for when they make purchasing decisions related to print and document services?